War of the cities: Casualties and aftermath

 Iraq fired 533 ballistic missiles against Iran, of which 414 missiles (77.7%) struck 27 Iranian cities.
 These caused the deaths of 2,312 civilians, while a further 11,625 were injured.
 Three types of ballistic missiles were used: FROG-7, Scud, and Al-Hussein.
 Tehran was hit by 118 missiles over the course of 52 days, which killed 422 civilians and injured 1,572 more, an average of 5 deaths per missile strike.

 The conflict triggered the initiation of Iran's missile program by the IRGC.

 In popular culture

 The war era has become the theme of many films, with some of them representing the situation of cities in the wartime.
-For example, Union of the Good (1992) portrays the general image of Tehran as a quiet city that turned to a location of a missile war and sometimes this calmness and quietness breaks with the sound of ambulances and fire-fighting alarms.
+For example, Union of the God (1992) portrays the general image of Tehran as a quiet city that turned to a location of a missile war and sometimes this calmness and quietness breaks with the sound of ambulances and fire-fighting alarms.

 Under the Shadow (2016) portrays Tehran during the war of the cities.